Locative case: Sanskrit

 The locative case in Sanskrit is usually known as the "seventh case" (saptami vibhakti).
 It is the last out of the main seven cases (vibkhatis) in the language.
 Along with "in", "on", "at", "or", and "by", the locative case is also generally used with "among" in Sanskrit.

 Slavic languages

 Among Slavic languages, the locative is mostly used after a fixed set of commonly used prepositions.
 Besides location, Slavic languages also employ locative as a way of expressing the method of doing an action, time when the action is to take place, as well as the topic or theme that something describes in more detail; as such it is subordinate to other cases.
-The locative is kept in all Slavic languages (except for Bulgarian and Macedonian), although Russian split it (in the singular of a group of masculine nouns) into locative and prepositional, and Serbo-Croatian uses almost the same set of endings (sometimes with different intonation) as for the dative.
+The locative is kept in all Slavic languages (except for Bulgarian and Macedonian), although Russian split it (in the singular of a group of masculine nouns and in a few 3rd-declension feminines such as дверь) into locative and prepositional, and Serbo-Croatian uses almost the same set of endings (sometimes with different intonation) as for the dative.
 The ending depends on whether the word is a noun or an adjective (among other factors).